MohamedLamineAllal/node-readlines/README.md

 The author wasn't active for 2 years up to now!

 I took the deliberate to Fork it!
-Merged some of the PR (One bring better performance)!
+Merged one PR (One bring better performance) [[check here](https://github.com/nacholibre/node-readlines/pull/15)]!
 And added typescript declaration!

 Also if any PR are send!
 I'll make sure to treat them!